 Horace and Pete, Louis C.K.'s outstanding and unconventional TV show is going to Hulu, the comedian revealed at The New Yorker Festival.
 He gave the audience a laugh too, saying, "I have no idea if I have a right to say that."

 C.K. again took pains to explain that he didn't go into debt on the show -- or at least that he didn't go into any more debt than any other show does. ("There is no other way to make a TV show," he said.)
 He sold Horace and Pete on his own site -- where he's been a pioneering entrepreneur, effectively cutting out the middleman before.
 C.K. said the direct-to-consumer method already recouped his financial outlay, implying Hulu's distribution will be pure profit.
 He also said Alan Alda and Steve Buscemi "own a big chunk of the show."
 Paying them is a pure pleasure.
-"If you're writing checks to Steve Buscemi, you've got a great f'*%cking life," C.K. said.The BEST SALES on Amazon NOW ]
+"If you're writing checks to Steve Buscemi, you've got a great f'*%cking life," C.K. said.Most INTERESTING FINDS on Amazon]